anjalisilva/gateCounts/README.md

 <div style="text-align:left">

-The package attempts to account for when the daily gate count has been forgotten to be reported.
+The package attempts to account for when the daily gate count has been forgotten to be reported or days are skipped.
 This method doesn’t assign counts for missed days, but rather adjust for cumulative visitor count sum.
+See below for details:

 <div style="text-align:center">